Ramjitha2368/M3_Car_Wiper_Control_System_UTIL/README.md

 ## Power Supply
 A power supply is an electrical device that supplies electric power to an electrical load.
 The main purpose of a power supply is to convert electric current from a source to the correct voltage, current, and frequency to power the load.
 As a result, power supplies are sometimes referred to as electric power converters.

+# Conclusion

+## Conclusion
+All the results are tested positive and hardware’s are working fine in real time environment as far as test was done.
+It will give a new dimension of comfort and aid to the drivers who work at night and traffic prone areas where they already have to concentrate on brakes and clutch.
+The removal of controlling the wipers during rain will provide them much ease and help them concentrate on the basic ABC (accelerator, brake and clutch) of driving.

 # Folder Structure
 |Folder  |Description  |
 |--------|-------------|